IBMStreams/streamsx.objectstorage/samples/iam/PartitionedParquetSample/README.md

 ## Description
 The sample demonstrates partitioned output creation in parquet format.

 Additional purpose of the sample is to demonstrate how to configure `ObjectStorageSink` operator with IAM-authentication type.

+Either set `cos.creds` containing COS credentials JSON in `cos` application configuration or set `IAMApiKey` and `IAMServiceInstanceId` parameters.

 Note, that the sample uses records from `etc/partitionSampleData.txt` file as an input.
 The input consists of timestamped network events.